 Judge Breyer notes that one of his pet peeves is a lawyer's failure to file a sentencing memorandum.
-"It makes me think, 'What's happening here?"
+"It makes me think, 'What's happening here?'
 Some lawyers explain that they wanted to wait until the sentencing hearing," which he finds to be much too late.
 Judge Breyer points out that the government's sentencing memorandum generally begins with a statement of the case and a discussion of the offender, followed by a recommendation of the sentence.
-A defendant's sentencing memorandum, on the other hand, should focus on the history and characteristics of the defendant, his role in the offense, the role of any co-defendants and the sentences they received.
-If a defendant has codefendants, lawyers should go to court to watch their sentencing and see how the judge views the offense, the co-defendants and the defendant, if his name comes up.
-Judge Breyer welcomes sentencing recommendations from both sides.
-He explains that lawyers build credibility over the years with him, which is an important factor in how he values their recommendations.
-If the lawyer comes in too low, he loses credibility and Judge Breyer will often disregard not only the sentencing recommendation, but also other arguments that the lawyer might make.
-He says lawyers should always include in their sentencing recommendation why a higher sentence would be inappropriate and why the sentence they are recommending would be more appropriate.
+A defendant's sentencing memorandum, on the other hand, should focus on the history and characteristics of the defendant, his role in the offender, they received.
+If a defendant is a sentence of the history and characteristics of the defendant, his role in the offender.